Milan39/Milan39/README.md

 - 👋 Hi, I’m Milan Tilija
-- 👀 I’m interested in coding and developing the cross-platform app.
+- 👀 I’m interested in coding and developing a cross-platform app.
-- 🙌 I am a self learner in flutter cross-platform and I have been developing clones app since 3 months.
+- 🙌 I am a self-learner in Flutter cross-platform and I have been developing clone apps.
-- 🌱 I’m currently doing my Bachelor in Information Technology from Informatics College of Pokhara at Matapani-12,Pokhara.
+- 🌱 I recently graduated from Informatics College of Pokhara with a BIT(Bachelor in Information Technology).
 - 📫 You can reach me: milantilija39@gmail.com

 <!---